Lifetime Adoption > Adoption Options > Frequently Asked Questions About Adoption

 Frequently Asked Questions About Adoption

-If you don’t find the answers to your questions, please call or text us 24/7 at 1-800-923-6784 and feel the relief of talking about your pregnancy and adoption options.
+If you don’t find the answers you’re looking for, please call or text us 24/7 at 1-800-923-6784 and start a conversation with one of our caring coordinators.

 Lifetime is here for you, 24 hours a day, 7 days a week.
 You are not alone!